Help Your Foal Grow Strong, Healthy and Happy

 Several research studies have shown better growth, heavier body weights, and less weaning stress of weanlings if they have been creep fed as foals.
 The weaned foal that weighs 1,100 pounds at maturity is expected to gain 1½ to 2 pounds daily at six months of age.
 Total daily intake of hay and concentrate will range from 2½ to 3% of body weight.

-Triple Crown can help provide the proper nutrition with Triple Crown Growth and 30% Ration Balancer.
+Triple Crown can help provide the proper nutrition with Triple Crown Growth, Senior or 30% Ration Balancer.

 Click here to learn more about our products and how Triple Crown compares to the competition.